Australian Public Sector Integrity Frameworks: Rebuilding Trust Amid Ongoing Scrutiny

 To support this, integrity uplift efforts across the APS are increasingly focused on four practical areas: communication, education, evaluation and coordination.
 These pillars provide a useful structure for maturing integrity controls and embedding a culture of continuous improvement and shared accountability.

-When this mindset is embedded more broadly, it supports a more structured and risk-aware approach to monitoring integrity across the organisation and helps build a culture of continuous improvement—where agencies proactively learn, adapt and course-correct before issues emerge.
+When a continuous improvement mindset is embedded more broadly in agencies, it supports a more structured and risk-aware approach to monitoring integrity across the organisation and helps agencies to proactively learn, adapt and course-correct before issues emerge.

 Critically, implementing an integrity framework doesn’t require a “big bang” approach.
 It should be iterative — built to match the agency’s risk profile, resourcing and maturity.
 In many cases, elements of a framework can be integrated into existing structures like internal audit programs, fraud control plans, protective security arrangements, compliance reporting and enterprise risk management.
 Done well, an integrity framework strengthens governance, mitigates reputational risk and supports a more systematic, risk-based approach to ongoing monitoring, evaluation and uplift.